Jarmos-san/hugo-blog/content/2020-06-16---datascience-misconceptions.md

 Anyway let me direct your attention to Rahul’s article once again, here’s something that he mentioned which I can’t bring myself to agree with.

-	*…The availability of such packages has led a lot of people to think that data science could be fully automated, eliminating the need for data scientists altogether.
-Or, if the processes can’t be automated, these tools will allow anyone to become a data scientist*. [#first]_
+>	*…The availability of such packages has led a lot of people to think that data science could be fully automated, eliminating the need for data scientists altogether.
+Or, if the processes can’t be automated, these tools will allow anyone to become a data scientist*.
+[1]

 I believe he’s concerned about the advent of AutoML software like MindsDB which is completely baseless.